 For 16 and 17 year-olds studying at a college of further education, tuition is FREE.

-For others, there are many government schemes that provide financial assistance.
+For others, many government schemes will provide financial assistance.
 More information on funding can be found at www.gov.uk/further-education-courses/financial-help or from the course provider.

 The most popular professions and jobs for students with HND qualifications are: